+If a UE is attached to a PLMN using satellite operating in S&F mode, the UE follows the existing AS and NAS procedures to access a satellite that is not operating in S&F mode (either TN or NTN eNodeB) and vice versa.

+NOTE: If it is desired to prevent UEs not supporting S&F to inadvertedly camp on a cell provided by a satellite in S&F mode during idle mode mobility, either 1) the S&F cell shall be configured to be barred for legacy UEs, as defined in TS 36.304 [34], or 2) the S&F cells and non S&F cells need to be using different Tracking Areas, and the MME needs to not register Tracking Areas with S&F cells and non S&F cells in the same Tracking Area List in order to trigger the UE to perform Tracking Area Update.

-If a UE is attached to a PLMN using satellite operating in S&F mode, the UE follows the existing AS and NAS procedures to access a satellite that is not operating in S&F mode (either TN or NTN eNodeB) and vice versa.In order to ensure smooth idle mode transition from S&F mode to non S&F mode, if the old (S&F capable) MME in inter MME mobility has the knowledge that the UE context is not up to date (e.g. based on implementation) then the old (S&F capable) MME rejects the MM context transfer.
+In order to ensure smooth idle mode transition from S&F mode to non S&F mode, if the old (S&F capable) MME in inter MME mobility has the knowledge that the UE context is not up to date (e.g. based on implementation) then the old (S&F capable) MME rejects the MM context transfer.